Sodas Can Increase The Risk Of Diabetes More Than Other Sugary Foods, Study Shows

 As compared to that, foods which contain added sugars, such as soft drinks, baked goods, sweet, and breakfast cereals, can negatively affect people’s bodies.

-The team of researchers explained that foods that adds excess “nutrient poor” energy to a person’s diet — particularly sodas — can be damaging to a person’s health.
+The team of researchers explained that foods that add excess “nutrient poor” energy to a person’s diet — particularly sodas — can be damaging to a person’s health.

 In a statement released by the team, the study’s lead author John Sievenpiper said the following.